-This course constitutes the second half of a full-year sequence in social psychology.
-The first half is listed as Psychology 301.
+This course constitutes one half of a full-year sequence in social psychology.
+The other half, which is listed as Psychology 301, may be counted toward the major in sociology and anthropology.
+These courses may be taken separately.

 THEORIES OF PERSONALITY (Psychology 303).